Sixth Grade Curriculum

 Students participate in physical education class on a daily basis.
 The emphasis of this class is on fitness, skill development, understanding the rules of a variety of sports, engaged participation, and sportsmanship.
 Students are encouraged to engage in healthy competition and are given the opportunity for exercise on a daily basis.
 Depending upon the season, soccer, basketball, baseball, and lacrosse teams practice during this class period under the supervision and direction of their coaches.
 All other middle school sports teams practice outside of physical education class.

-Sixth Grade students have the option of choosing a full year of Band or any two of the following semester long courses: Lands and Climates (Geography and the study of climates), Writing Workshop (expository writing), Reading Workshop (critical reading and comprehension).
+Sixth Grade students have the option of choosing a full year of Band or the following semester long courses: Craftsmanship and Writing Workshop.